 Coming in at a high spot on our overall best baby strollers list, the Groove Ultralight is, surprise, the lighter weight version of the Groove, coming in around 14 pounds.
 To be fair, that's not really what we'd consider an ultralight umbrella stroller; the serious ultralight umbrellas (see our review of those here) are usually around 10 pounds.
 A bit pricier than the Graco Breaze, it is usually just under $200.
 But here's what makes the Joovy stand out: it has a huge adjustable canopy, a comfortable seat with 5-point harness, nearly unlimited recline positions, adjustable leg support, and lots of storage for both the parents and the kid!
 This is one of the best built strollers on the market, and it comes with a convenient shoulder strap to carry it.
 It also stands on its own while folded, which is very rare - no more leaning it up against something and then having the wheels roll out from under it!
 Overall, it has some nice bells and whistles that make it worth every penny!
 We really loved testing this stroller, and would have put it up above the 3D Lite if not for the higher price.
 Downfalls?
 Well, we found it much easier to fold than to unfold, with the folding process being a bit cumbersome.
 Also, the wheels weren't quite as smooth gliding as the Graco or Summer options above.
 The stroller comes in a relatively limited range of colors, but the ones they have are pretty cute - like "blueberry" and "purpleness."

 One of our best overall strollers of the year, this is one of the most convenient and easy to use strollers on the market.
 Everything is one-hand operation!
 Fold it up with one hand, adjust the recline with one hand, adjust the footrest with one hand, and adjust the canopy with.... you guessed it, one hand.
 Super convenient, especially when you're trying to hold your baby in one hand and fold the stroller up and put it in your trunk.
 The recline has 3 positions, the large canopy has a peek-a-boo window, and it has a carry/shoulder strap built in for when it's folded up.
 The seat is comfy and it has some nice extra padding in places that many strollers don't, like on the back of the buckle.
-A couple more great features are for the parents: a large storage compartment underneath, ergonomically positioned handles, and a rear cup holder and storage pouch.
+A couple of more great features are for the parents: a large storage compartment underneath, ergonomically positioned handles, and a rear cup holder and storage pouch.
 We found the folding really smooth and easy, and didn't require and jerking or shaking around like some others.
 We also liked that it can stand on its own when folded, using a little kick-stand sort of thing; so you don't need to lock the rear wheels for it to stand upright outside of a store or restaurant.
 The stroller also feels quite smooth when rolling, but not quite as smooth as the Breaze, and the wheels are very maneuverable.
 The only real disadvantage here is that you need to rethread the shoulder harness from the back if you need to adjust shoulder strap height.
 Not a big deal given that you'd probably only do it once every year or two.
 So only a minor negative, but with some truly excellent positives.
 Highly recommended!
 Comes in a few different accent colors, like silver, green, and yellow.
 Falling down on our list, mostly because it's difficult to find right now.

 Picking #5 versus #6 was difficult because we were choosing between the Chicco Capri and UppaBaby G-Lite, which both have plenty of positive aspects.
-As it turns out the Chicco has a few more negative aspects so we've placed the UppaBaby G-Lite before it, but really it's a toss-up.
+As it turns out the Chicco has a few more negative aspects so we've placed the UppaBaby G-Lite before it, but really, it's a toss-up.
 The G-Lite, as the name suggests, is very lightweight.
 In fact, it's the lightest weight stroller on our list, coming in at under 9 pounds.
 Heck, my first baby was heavier than this stroller (ouch)!
 Because it's so lightweight, it handles like a dream, hopping over curbs, steering with one hand, folding up and being put away, etc. You won't get tired pushing this stroller around all day, and it's super convenient to fold up and carry with the attached handle.
 It has a convenient and large storage net underneath, and seems very comfortable for the kid.
 But here are some cons.
 It has no recline, which means floppy-head syndrome during naps (if they get there), and parents report its wheels being a bit flimsy.
 The mesh back is nice for air circulation and staying cool on hot summer days, but it's also not very supportive for smaller kids.
-Also, while there's a great feature that allows the G-Lite to stand on its own, it gets in the way if you attempt to back the stroller up like when going up stairs backwards.
+Also, while there's a great feature that allows the G-Lite to stand on its own, it gets in the way if you attempt to back the stroller up like when going up stairs backward.
 Overall, this somewhat pricey (about $160-180 depending on colors) stroller has a lot of positives, but certainly more negatives than the Graco or Joovy models.

 The Chicco Capri and UppaBaby came in pretty close to one another in our rankings.
 Like the G-Lite, the Capri is relatively lightweight, coming in at 11 pounds, just 2 pounds heavier than the G-Lite.
 But, that's 2 pounds heavier and about $100 cheaper, so keep that in mind.
 This stroller has a lot of great aspects, including a convenient shoulder strap for carrying, comfortable seat with 5-point harness, some recline functionality, and a canopy.
 However, parents mention some big negatives.
 First, they note that the recline function is very limited, and the canopy doesn't extend far enough to block the sun at many angles other than directly above.
 Also, several parents report that walking behind the stroller can get awkward because if you're over 5'5" you'll find yourself constantly kicking the back wheels, which gets very annoying.
 Also, there are reports that the crotch strap is in an uncomfortable position and digs into kids' thighs.
 For a bit more money, we suggest going with the Graco Breaze.